Pacific World: Accidents and incidents

 In October 2013, a 73-year-old man "disappeared" while the ship was on a 16-day cruise from Fremantle to Sydney.
 The wife of the man reported him missing.
 The search included: three aircraft and the Royal Australian Navy ship in an area just north of Cape Londonderry.
 As of 8 October 2013 the missing passenger had not been found.

-In November 2014, an 84-year-old elderly man fell overboard off the coast of Sydney.
+In November 2014, an 84-year-old man fell overboard off the coast of Sydney.
 The ship was returning to White Bay in Sydney after a 13-day New Zealand cruise.

 On 6 September 2017, a pipe burst onboard Sun Princess causing flooding to the lower decks affecting passengers in their cabins.

 Outbreaks of gastroenteritis occurred repeatedly on cruises in 2016 and 2017.

 COVID-19 pandemic

 Princess Cruises ship was not allowed to dock at a port in Madagascar on 13 February 2020 as it had visited Thailand, where there were cases of SARS-CoV-2, less than 14 days before.
 The ship docked at Réunion on 1 March, but passengers were met by a crowd of about 30 people who insisted that the passengers must be inspected for SARS-CoV-2, and tried to prevent them from leaving the port area.
 Objects were thrown at passengers, and the police deployed tear gas.
 Princess Cruises said that there were no concerns of SARS-CoV-2 on the ship.

 On 26 March 2020, the Department of Health of Western Australia announced that a passenger from Sun Princess had tested positive for the virus.
 (Note: Technically, the Department of Health's announcement on 26 March 2020 stated that "four [people who tested positive] are passengers from cruise ships including the Ruby Princess, Sun Princess and Voyager of the Seas", so there may have been two passengers from Sun Princess who tested positive by this date.)